-The County Line Multi-Modal Transit Center Study will identify the best and most feasible long-term solution to the existing deficiency in parking capacity at the El Dorado Hills Park-and-Ride and perform the public outreach, operational, and financial analysis necessary to determine the scope and location for a major transit facility and fueling station in El Dorado Hills.
-The study will include extensive public and stakeholder engagement and collaboration with agency partners across jurisdictional boundaries to identify the location and scope of a new transit facility and fueling station in El Dorado Hills that is supported by the community and contributes to the sustainability of the region by leveraging the environmental benefits of El Dorado Transit's commuter service today and into the future.
+The County Line Multi-Modal Transit Center Study will identify the best and most feasible long-term solution to the existing deficiency in parking capacity at the EI Dorado Hills Park-and-Ride and perform the public outreach, operational, and financial analysis necessary to determine the scope and location for a major transit facility and fueling station in EI Dorado Hills.
+The study will include extensive public and stakeholder engagement and collaboration with agency partners across jurisdictional boundaries to identify the location and scope of a new transit facility and fueling station in EI Dorado Hills that is supported by the community and contributes to the sustainability of the region by leveraging the environmental benefits of EI Dorado Transit's commuter service today and into the future.

-- 1. Project initiation, staff coordination, project management, public outreach Fiscal Year 18/19 - 2.
+- 1. Project initiation, staff coordination, project management, public outreach Fiscal Year 2018/2019 - 2.
 Field review and mapping July 2018-March 2019 - 3.
 Traffic analysis and bus/modal access July-September 2018 - 4.
 Public transit needs in El Dorado Hills July-August 2018 - 5.
 Characteristics of fixed facilities July-October 2018 - 6.
 Performance measures July-November 2018 - 7.
 Evaluate sites and identify a preferred location October 2018-February 2019 - 8.
 Identify GHG, climate preparedness, and community sustainability benefits October 2018-February 2019 - 9.
-Plan-level cost estimates October 2018-February 2019 - 10.
-Funding and implementation plan November 2018-February 2019 - 11.
-Draft study and final study December 2018-June 2019
+Public Outreach: EDCTC will ratify a comprehensive Stakeholder Advisory Committee (SAC) and will hold two SAC meetings and two Public Meetings Ongoing - 10.
+Plan-level cost estimates October 2018-February 2019 - 11.
+Funding and implementation plan November 2018-February 2019

+12. Draft study and final study - March 2018-August 2019

-1. Draft El Dorado County Line Multi-Modal Transit Center Study - April 2019
+1. Draft El Dorado County Line Multi-Modal Transit Center Study - June 2019

-2. Final El Dorado County Line Multi-Modal Transit Center Study - June 2019
+2. Final El Dorado County Line Multi-Modal Transit Center Study - August 2019